leon0241/leon-latex-notes/README.md

-# Leon's UoE Math LaTeX Notes
+# Leon's UoE Maths LaTeX Notes

 LaTeX lecture notes and exam notes for a variety of courses in UoE CompSci and Maths.
 Feel free to use / fork / customise to your liking